ibm-cloud-docs/containers/images.md

 # Container images
 {: #container_images}

 You can create containers from IBM images.
-Images can be deployed as a single container or as scalable container groups.
+Images can be deployed as single containers, as scalable container groups, or into Kubernetes clusters.
 {:shortdesc}

 <ul class="runtimeIconList">